Apply here beginning January 5, 2026 (after reading all information below carefully)

 Eligibility:

-1. All Dartmouth researchers (graduate students, postdocs, staff, and faculty); individuals and groups can apply (one submission per project will be accepted).
-Undergraduates can be listed as collaborators.
+1. All Dartmouth researchers (graduate students, postdocs, staff, and faculty) are eligible; individuals and groups can apply (one submission per project will be accepted).
+Undergraduates may be listed as collaborators.

-4. Teams should agree on how to share the cash prize before submitting the application.
+5. Teams should agree how to share the cash prize before submitting the application.
 (We are unable to award cash prizes to collaborators outside of Dartmouth.)

 1. graduate students (currently enrolled as a graduate student at Dartmouth)